-With technology such as Machine learning, AI and predictive analytics reshaping the business landscape, software product, aggregators, Fintech and E-commerce will drive the demand for technology professionals in India.
+With technology such as Machine learning, AI, and predictive analytics reshaping the business landscape, software products, aggregators, Fintech, and E-commerce will drive the demand for technology professionals in India.

 Machine Learning is usually associated with Artificial Intelligence (AI) that provides computers with the ability to do certain tasks, such as recognition, diagnosis, planning, robot control, prediction, etc., without being explicitly programmed.
 It focuses on the development of algorithms that can teach themselves to grow and change when exposed to new data.

 Now, are you trying to understand some of the skills necessary to get a Machine Learning job?
 A great candidate should have a deep understanding of a broad set of algorithms and applied math, problem-solving and analytical skills, probability and statistics, and programming languages.

 Here is a list of key skill sets in detail:

 If you want a job in Machine Learning, you will probably have to learn all these languages at some point.
 C++ can help in speeding code up.
 R works great in statistics and plots, and Hadoop is Java-based, so you probably need to implement mappers and reducers in Java.